theQRL/api.theqrl.org/source/index.html.md

 **OTS Keys**

 > QRL uses XMSS to extend the available OTS keys.
 You need to be cognizant that you don't run out of available keys in a wallet.
+By default the wallet will not allow you to make transactions with the

 <aside class="warning">
 Warning!
 If you use all OTS keys the remaining funds will be locked.
 Please see the documentation at <a href="https://docs.theqrl.org/developers/ots/" target="_blank">docs.theqrl.org</a>
 </aside>

-You may generate a slaves.json file that is an extension of the main wallet, authorized to make transactions for the main wallet address.
-See the docs for more information [slave.json documentation](https://docs.theqrl.org/wallet/slaves.json/)
+The [WalletAPI](#wallet-api) has been redeveloped to support slave files by default, adding some sutomation and extending the available transactions (Signitures) that an addess can make.
+This creates multiple merkle tree's from your origional address and privatekey.
+See the documentation for more information [slave.json documentation](https://docs.theqrl.org/wallet/slaves.json/)